Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Related Work

-LLMs have been widely applied to various generation tasks due to their ability to process complex textual information~\cite{ku-etal-2024-viescore,nijkamp2022codegen,nijkamp2023codegen2,jimenez2024swebench,yang2024swebenchmultimodal}.
-For more challenging tasks, researchers have designed LLM agents that decompose problems into reasoning, planning, and execution stages~\cite{luo2025largelanguagemodelagent}.
+\paragraph{LLM for agentic generation} LLMs have been widely applied to various generation tasks due to their ability to process complex textual information~\cite{ku-etal-2024-viescore,nijkamp2022codegen,nijkamp2023codegen2,jimenez2024swebench,yang2024swebenchmultimodal}.
+For challenging tasks that require multiple steps, researchers have designed LLM agents that decompose problems into reasoning, planning, and execution stages~\cite{luo2025largelanguagemodelagent}.
 These agents have demonstrated remarkable success across scientific research~\cite{lu2024aiscientist,si2024llmsgeneratenovelresearch,li2024mlrcopilotautonomousmachinelearning,bogin2024superevaluatingagentssetting}, video generation~\cite{he2025kubrickmultimodalagentcollaborations}, and computer system interaction~\cite{osworld,mind2web,yang2023appagent}.
 This paradigm extends effectively to the visualization domain as well.
-TheoremExplainAgent~\cite{theoremexplainagent} uses agents to generate educational videos, and PPTAgent~\cite{pptagent} automatically creates presentations in the form of slides with integrated text and visuals.
-Most relevant to our work, DataNarrative~\cite{datanarrative} explores generating simple specifications for data-driven visualizations and evaluating these specifications as proxies for visualization assessment.
-However, this approach remains limited to simple chart types (e.g., bar chart or line chart), which restricts their practical use.
+TheoremExplainAgent~\cite{theoremexplainagent} uses agents to generate educational videos, and PPTAgent~\cite{pptagent} automatically creates slides for presentation with integrated text and visuals.
+Most relevant to our work, DataNarrative~\cite{datanarrative} explores generating simple specifications for data-driven visualizations and evaluating these specifications as proxies for actual charts.
+However, this approach remains limited to simple chart types such as bar chart and line chart, which restricts its practical utility.